Community Moderation Guidelines

 Effective community management requires both proactive measures to prevent issues and reactive responses to address problems that arise.
 Balance these approaches by:

 Proactive moderation helps prevent many issues before they impact the community, while responsive moderation addresses problems that slip through.
-Both are essential components of a comprehensive moderation strategy.
+Both are important components of a comprehensive moderation strategy.

 5. Develop Escalation Protocols